kpcyrd/rebuilderd/README.md

 [1]: https://github.com/archlinux/archlinux-repro

-It tracks the state of successfully verified packages and optionally generates a report of differences generated with [diffoscope][2] for debugging.
+It tracks the state of successfully verified packages and optionally generates a report of differences with [diffoscope][2] for debugging.
 Note that due to the early state of this technology a failed rebuild is more likely due to an undeterministic build process instead of a supply chain compromise, but if multiple rebuilders you trust report 100% reproducible for the set of packages you use you can be confident that the binaries on your system haven't been tampered with.
 People are encouraged to run their own rebuilders if they can afford to.

 [2]: https://diffoscope.org/